 Top ZTNA use cases

 If you’re looking into how to strike a balance between work-from-home and business network security, ZTNA might be a godsend.
-ZTNA provides access to specific applications without giving too much freedom to roam the internal network.
+Zero Trust provides access to specific applications without giving too much freedom to roam the internal corporate network.

 It’s a much more efficient solution that doesn’t clog up internal bandwidth.
 Users are connecting directly to where the resources are hosted, improving performance.
-Not to mention that application access is denied by default unless the user has passed authentication.
+Not to mention that application access is denied by default unless the authorized users have passed authentication.

 2. Better alternative to VPNs and MPLS